About me

 Formal methods for hardware reverse engineering

-I am exploring how we can use programming languages and formal methods to build new and improved reverse engineering tools for hardware.
+I am exploring how we can use programming languages and formal methods to build improved tools for hardware reverse engineering.

 -